Danny strengthened into a Category 1 hurricane on Thursday morning

-Of the six to 10 named storms for this season, one to four storms are likely to become hurricanes in 2015.
+This means that of the 6 to 10 named storms for this season, 1 to 4 storms are likely to become hurricanes in 2015.

 Also, the Atlantic Ocean has had much cooler temperatures, which decreases the chances of major storm activity.

-The United States still has seen some big storms in the past few years.
-In 2012, hurricane-turned-cyclone Superstorm Sandy ravaged the Northeast with damaging flooding and powerful winds.
+The United States has indeed seen some big storms in the past few years though.
+In 2012, hurricane-turned-cyclone Superstorm Sandy, ravaged the Northeast with damaging flooding and powerful winds.

 CNN’s Kevin Conlon, Monica Garrett and Greg Botelho contributed to this report.